Varicose Vein Treatment Cincinnati, OH

 First, we use special ultrasound imaging to create a precise map of your veins.
 After numbing the area, we gently insert a tiny catheter into the problem vein.
 Then, a thin laser fiber delivers targeted energy that seals the vein from the inside, like closing a zipper.

 Your body naturally redirects blood flow to healthier veins nearby, while the treated vein gradually fades away.
-The best part is there’s no major incisions, and no hospital stay.
+The best part is that there are no major incisions and no hospital stay.
 Just comfortable and effective results.
 To learn more, see Endovenous Laser Treatment (EVLT).

 Patient Review